San Antonio Class Landing Platform Dock, United States of America

 Nulka is a hovering rocket system, which deflects incoming missiles away from the ship.
 The Raytheon AN/SLQ-32A (V) 2 ESM (electronic support measures) system is a detection and jamming system which provides surveillance, warning and electronic countermeasures against missile attack.

-LPD 22 and later vessels is fitted with the advanced integrated electronic warfare system (AIEWS).
+LPD 22 and later vessels are fitted with the advanced integrated electronic warfare system (AIEWS).

 Sensors and propulsion

 The ship's radars include: an ITT AN/SPS-48E 3D air search radar operating at C/D band, Lockheed Martin's AN/APQ-9B surface surveillance and tracking radar operating at I band, Raytheon's AN/SPS-64(V)9 navigation radar operating at I band and two Northrop Grumman Norden Systems AN/SPS-73 surface search radars operating at I-band.

 The ship is powered by four Colt-Pielstick 2.5 STC diesel engines developing 10,400hp each.
 The main reduction gears from Philadelphia Gear Corp turn two shafts with Bird Johnson controllable pitch propellers.

 A new high-power, 'low-drag' propeller hub design provides improved propeller efficiency.

 The ship's electrical power is provided by five 2,500kW Caterpillar ship service diesel generators (SSDG), with self-cleaning strainers and filters and electric pumps.
 Seven 200t York air-conditioning units are fitted for cooling systems and habitation.

 The ship auxiliary systems are all electric, including heating, water heaters, and a 72,000gpd reverse osmosis water-generating plant.

 The Global Naval Surface Combatants and Warfare Systems Market 2011-2021